InstanceBrick/RobloxScreenshare2Game/README.md

 - Insert server.py into your IDE of choice, install the dependancies and run it (This in itself should work perfectly fine.)

 HOWEVER, I assume you are all here for use in public servers.
-(PLEASE DONT USE THIS TO SHOW ANYTHING AGAINST ROBLOX TOS, I AM NOT RESPONSEABLE IF THIS HAPPENS!)
+(PLEASE DONT USE THIS TO SHOW ANYTHING AGAINST ROBLOX TOS, I AM NOT RESPONSIBLE IF THIS HAPPENS!)
 You can technically use port forwarding but im not really going to go into that right now.

 Firstly,